haniff97/sejuk-portal/README.md

 (`gemini-3.5-flash-lite`, chosen for cost — function calling doesn't need a larger model for this kind of structured, low-ambiguity task)

-Auth is a mock role switcher (Admin/Technician/Manager), per the assessment brief — no real authentication implemented.
+Auth is a mock role switcher (Admin/Technician/Manager), per the assessment brief, no real authentication implemented.

 ## Architecture decisions